bastienbotrel/Predicting-lung-cancer-survival-time-by-OWKIN/README.md

 First of all, I performed a survival analysis using a **proportional hazard model** (Cox model), based on clinical data and radiomics features.
 I used this model as a *reference model* to the deep learning models I tried afterwards.
 This model contains 7 variables (3 clinical and 4 radiomics features) significant at 5% threshold.

-Then, I used the 3D CT scans in a **Survival Convolutional Neural Network** (SCNN) trained with a loss function specific to survival analysis (Cox PH loss function).
+Then, I used the 3D CT scans in a **Survival Convolutional Neural Network** (SCNN) trained with a loss function specific to survival analysis (Cox PH loss function [1]).
 The SCNN output a risk score for each patient, which is then integrated in a Cox model on top of the clinical data previously retained in the reference model.

 I tried two others CNN trained with the same loss function:
 * **SCNN** from **2D CT scans** in order to increase the sample size of the train data (3D CT scans are cut at the center of the tumor in each axis)